gbtami/pychess-variants/static/docs/torishogi.md

 ![Boards](https://github.com/gbtami/pychess-variants/blob/master/static/images/ShogiGuide/ToriShogi.png)

-*Tori Shogi* (禽将棋/鳥将棋), Japanese for Bird Chess, is a Shogi variant invented by Toyota Genryu in 1799.
+*Tori Shogi* (禽将棋/鳥将棋), Japanese for Bird Chess/Shogi, is a Shogi variant invented by Toyota Genryu in 1799.
 The game is played on a 7x7 board and is one of the oldest Shogi variants to use the drop rule.
-The game enjoys a relative degree of popularity in the modern era, including English-language books and tournaments.
+The game enjoys a relative degree of popularity to this day, including English-language books and tournaments.

 ## Rules